silvereengames/personal-blog/src/content/posts/thingsihate.md

 - Discord - I use it everyday but they track literally EVERYTHING.
 Go to my how to stay hidden blog post for a example.
 - Nginx - Its great but like why so complicated.
 Caddy is just so easy.
 - Cpanel - Why is it so overpriced again?
 Use Webmin or DirectAdmin instead.
+- Ionos - They deleted my server and said "my bad".
+Props to Bob with IT support tho he was actuality helpful.
+Use BilligerHost instead

 *Still working on this just ran out of time :)*